 Aldebaran is not related to the Hyades cluster, but appears as the brightest star in that direction and makes it easy to spot the V shape, formed by the cluster’s brightest members.

-Of the cluster’s several hundred stars, about 15 are visible to the naked eye in good viewing conditions.
+Of the cluster’s several hundred stars, about 15 are visible to the unaided eye in good viewing conditions.
 Binoculars and small telescopes will reveal several dozen members.
 The best time of year to observe the Hyades from northern latitudes is in winter and spring.

 As most open clusters dissolve before they reach a billion years in age, the Hyades are expected to lose members and mass over the next few hundred million years until they are reduced to about a dozen star systems, which will eventually dissipate, too.